uo-applied-math/applied_math/index.md

 Familiarity with computer programming equivalent to that in an introductory undergraduate programming course would be assumed.
 Students not entering with this ability might take such a course in the first year, e.g., through CIS or as an independent study (reading) course, and take this sequence in their second year.

 - [Useful links](pages/reference.html), to reference/background material.
+- [Preparatory classes](#preparatory-classes) that you might want to take if you're not ready for this one.

 ## Course overview